ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 The function takes not only the modulating frequency as parameter but also the new lower and upper bounds (usually -1. and 1.) and the music's sample rate.

-Here is an usage example:
+Here is an usage example :

 ```fs
 let basic = synth.Note (Seconds 10.)
 Note.A 4